 “We’ll settle in, if you’ll settle down,” says Allison.
 “We love your rants.
 We promise.
 They make us all walk faster, but don’t worry it’s not because we’re trying to get away from you.”

-I gave her a look at my own and began my rant prep.
+I ignored my best friend and began my rant prep.
 It starts with a deep breath to ensure an optimum supply of oxygen.
 Really, you don’t want to have to slow down your rant to breathe.
 It messes up the whole rhythm or much worse gives someone a chance to pull a rantus interruptus which is the height of bad manners.
 Once I had ensured my lungs were in scuba tank mode I began.

 And then I had to shut up because I felt like my lungs were going to explode.